 What KYB actually means for you

-KYB – Know Your Business – is the set of checks you carry out to understand the legitimacy, ownership and activities of a corporate customer.
-But in practice, it’s far more than a registration lookup.
-You’re confirming you’re dealing with a real and active entity, you’re examining who ultimately benefits from that entity’s financial activity and you’re assessing the likelihood that the relationship may bring financial crime risk to your door.
+KYB (or Know Your Business) is the set of checks that regulated firms must carry out to understand the legitimacy, ownership and activities of a corporate customer.
+But in practice, it’s far more than a registration certificate look-up.
+Firms must confirm that they are dealing with a real and active entity, examine who ultimately benefits from that entity’s financial activity, and assess the likelihood that the relationship may bring financial crime risk to your door.

 If you strip away the jargon, KYB gives you a full picture: